Copyright (c) Meta Platforms, Inc. and affiliates.

 torch.zeros(shape, dtype=dtype)

-for shape, dtype in zip(sample_empty_shapes, dtypes)
+for shape, dtype in zip(self.sample_empty_shapes, self.dtypes)

 ]